dcnieho/gazeMapper/README.md

     ```

 ## Complete instructions for MacOS
 Installing and running gazeMapper on a Mac will involve some use of the terminal.
 In this section we will show you step by step how to install, and then what to do every time you want to run gazeMapper.
+MacOS 14 (Sonoma) or later are supported.
 Note that it is critical on MacOS that gazeMapper is installed natively, and not under Rosetta or Parallels.
 That will lead to an error when importing the `polars` package, and other unfixable errors.
 If you are not sure what kind of system you have, consult [this page](https://support.apple.com/en-us/116943) to learn how to find out.
 ### Installing gazeMapper
 1. To acquire and manage Python, install Anaconda by following [these instructions](https://docs.anaconda.com/anaconda/install/mac-os/).
 Additional notes: